urwa/GoogleAppsScript/README.md

 ## GSlides-To-Images
 Convert user-selected slides into images, save them a drive folder.
 Then log time of creation, text from notes section and image file link to a spreadsheet.

+## Delete-All-Slides-Notes
+Delete notes from all slides in a presentation.

 -------------------------------------------------------------------------------------------------------------------------
 DISCLAIMER: SOME PART OF THE SCRIPTS MIGHT BE TAKEN FROM OTHER SOURCES AND EDITTED ACCORDING TO MY NEEDS.
 NO COPYRIGHTS INFRINGEMENT INTENTED.